• Art magazine

 Now New York is not really in the Russian core country; The fact that original Russian art arises here is and should be surprised.
 Not the only surprising values on the Kabakov and their history-the look into the life of the two artists leads to a miraculous art narrative after the other, garnished with a fine joke and as positive as it is persistent and persistent.

-What is certain is that the Kabakovs are among the world artists who are known wherever people can shape and perceive free art (Emilia and Ilya Kabakov have been led on the most neutral world's best list in art for a long time).
-A little of the rest of the interpretation is told below to make them really curious about art and artists:
+What is certain is that the Kabakovs are among the world's artists, known wherever people can create and appreciate free art (on the most neutral available list of the world's best artists, Emilia and Ilya Kabakov have long been ranked just outside the top 100).
+A little of the rest, open to interpretation, is recounted below to whet curiosity about art

 Ilya and Emilia Kabakov's way to art as a professional home